 Mystified?
 I promise that if you do what I ask, you'll be able to write code like this within a few months.

 You'll have grades of four sorts: Programs/Functions, Quiz, Project, Final.
 Programs/Functions will count for 70% of your quarter grade.
 Quizzes will count for 15%.
 Projects will count for 15%.
 The Final is 20% of your semester grade.
-I expect that we'll have five or so quizzes each semester.
+We'll have a quiz at the end of each chapter.

-We'll do five chapters in semester one, and five in semester two.
+We'll do five chapters in semester one and five in semester two.
 In each chapter, I'll teach you some new bit of Python.
 I'll also describe the functions I wish you to write.
-Pay close attention: I'll tell you the function name you must use, what parameters it should have and what output it should return.
-(More on all this later.)
+(Functions are for us the basic way in which we'll organize our code - all code will be a function or a collection of functions.
+More on this later.)
 If you do as I ask in the function descriptions, I can test your functions.
-I can call them with inputs of my choice and then tell you if their outputs are correct.
+I can test them with inputs of my choice and then tell you if their outputs are correct.
 This is called a unit test.
 Every set of functions descriptions is followed by a unit test, hand-crafted by Dr. M. Copy the unit test, paste it under your functions and run it.
 Once you do, you'll find a detailed report, and a final score, in a text file.
-I suggest that you grab the unit test before you begin to write your functions, and then run it whenever you get another function written.
+I'll take the final score from the unit test and transfer it to my gradebook.
+(Expect detailed instructions about how to get and use the unit tests later.)

 You'll also be asked to do a number of projects.
-(Look for the link.)
+(Here they are if you're curious.)
 Here you'll have more freedom.
 I provide only a description of the tasks your code should carry out; I don't tell you how to break your code up into functions.
 Of course it will consist of functions.
 We're function writers.
 But what they will be and how they will be organized - that's for you to decide.

 When an assignment is due, you'll fill out a Google form and there provide the link to your code.
 (We'll use replit.com, and there each project has its own unique URL.)

-At the end of each chapter, you'll take a short quiz.
-They're already published.
+At the end of each chapter, you'll take a quiz.
+They're already here on the class site.
 The quizzes will be paper and pencil.

 The final will also be paper and pencil, and it too is already published (though I might supplement it a bit).